Fatema-ARSI/Sentiment-Analysis-of-Stocks-from-Financial-News-/README.md

-# Stock-News-Sentiment-Analysis
-## Project Overview:
+# Sentiment Analysis of Stocks from Financial News
 - Collected the Date, Time and News Headlines Data from FinViz website.
 - Extracted stock sentiments from financial news headlines.
 - Perfomed Sentiment Analysis.